neppiness/TIL/convention.md

 * New line `<br>` is required between headings

 ### TIL content file: TIL list link and references
-* TIL list link: written as a format of "TIL on MM-DD-YYYY" at the top
+* TIL list link: written as a format of "TIL on mm-dd-YYYY" at the top
 * References: at the bottom, separated by a line above it

 ### Commit message
 * Format is given as below:
   - {activity}: {object} on {Month} {Day} (to {Day}), {Year}
+  - Activity: Capitalized word is used
+    + Update, Create, Rename, Remove
 * Here are the examples:
-  1. update: TIL on April 4th to 6th, 2023
+  1. Update: TIL on April 4th to 6th, 2023
-  2. update: convention.md on April 6th, 2023
+  2. Update: convention.md on April 6th, 2023